 The U.S. Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) plays a vital role in ensuring the free flow of agricultural trade.
 APHIS' efforts include keeping U.S. agricultural industries free from pests and diseases and certifying that the millions of U.S. agricultural and food products shipped to markets abroad meet the importing countries' entry requirements.
 APHIS makes sure that all imported agricultural products shipped to the United States from abroad meet the Agency's entry requirements to exclude pests and diseases of agriculture.

 APHIS also helps to resolve urgent problems involving U.S. shipments detained at foreign ports of entry.
 APHIS personnel stationed in countries overseas work closely with their foreign counterparts in such situations to answer their questions, provide requested information, and hopefully negotiate a favorable outcome for the U.S. exporter.
-In FY11, APHIS successfully obtained the release over 300 individual shipments of U.S. agricultural products, worth more than $90 million.
+In FY17, APHIS successfully obtained the release over 278 individual shipments of U.S. agricultural products, worth more than $48 million.

 APHIS is committed to removing trade barriers related to animal and plant health concerns, protecting and expanding existing markets, and opening new market access for U.S. agricultural exports.
-See below for more information on the outcomes of APHIS' efforts on behalf of exporters in FY2012 or click on the links to the right to learn more about the services APHIS provides for agricultural exporters.
+See below for more information on the outcomes of APHIS' efforts on behalf of exporters in FY2018 or click on the links to the left to learn more about the services APHIS provides for agricultural exporters.

 Food and Agriculture Organization of the United Nations (FAO)